op-en/app-server/README.md

 AppServer
 ===========

+## Usage

-Socket.IO server that allows access to an MQTT broaker.
+Socket.IO server that allows access to an MQTT broker.

 Client example: